 Dr. Richard S. Roth is an Infectious Disease Specialist in Savannah, Georgia.
 He graduated with honors from Tulane University School Of Medicine in 1988.
 He has over 30 years of diverse experience especially in infectious diseases.
 Dr. Roth is Board Certified in Infectious Disease Internal Medicine.
 He is a Fellow in the Civil Aviation Medical Association and he is a consultant to FAA, NTSB and Pilot Medical Solutions – LeftSeat.com.
 Dr. Roth is also an instructor for Flight Safety International.
+Information and medical perspective concerning COVID-19 changes constantly.
+It is not possible to keep pace with this rapidly changing field of information.
+Consult directly with your physician or Dr. Roth for current guidance.

 Types of Vaccines: